SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 ```

 Ideally, a denoising strategy should leave no residual association between QC-FC and interregional distance.
-No strategy can eliminate the correlation between motion and short range connectivity edges.
+No strategy can eliminate the correlation between motion and short-range connectivity edges.
-In both datasets, we see all strategies reduces the magnitude of coreelation between distance and motion combaring to the baseline.
+In both datasets, we see all strategies reduce the magnitude of the correlation between distance and motion compared to the baseline.
-We observed a trend that strategy `scrubbing.2` and `scrubbing.2+gsr` are the closest in reducing the correlation to 0 between distance and motion, followed by `aroma` and `aroma+gsr`.
+We observed a trend that strategies `scrubbing.2` and `scrubbing.2+gsr` are the closest in reducing the correlation to 0 between distance and motion, followed by `aroma` and `aroma+gsr`.
 This trend is similar to the results reported in {cite:t}`ciric_benchmarking_2017`.

 ### Network modularity

 The average network modularity after denoising shows that the inclusion of global signal regressors increases the modularity in both datasets.
 The correlation between motion and network modularity is less conclusive.
-In `ds000228`, we first see the big differences between the adult and child sample.
+In `ds000228`, we first see the big differences between the adult and child samples.
-Generally, the denoising strategies reduced the correlation motion and network modularity more in the adult sample than the child sample.
+Generally, the denoising strategies reduced the correlation motion and network modularity more in the adult sample than in the child sample.
-In both samples, `aroma` reduced the the correlation the most, followed by the baseline and the `simple` strategy.
+In both samples, `aroma` reduced the correlation the most, followed by the baseline and the `simple` strategy.
-In `ds000030`, the schizophrania sample still showed a high correlation between modularity and motion.
+In `ds000030`, the schizophrenia sample still showed a high correlation between modularity and motion.
-For the control group, `aroma`, `aroma+gsr`, `compcor6`, and `simple` all brings the correlation between modularity and motion close to 0.
+For the control group, `aroma`, `aroma+gsr`, `compcor6`, and `simple` all bring the correlation between modularity and motion close to 0.
 The baseline along performs better than the remainders.
 For ADHD and bipolar group, `compcor` was the best performing strategy and performed better than baseline.
-`aroma` was the second best overall, however, it performed on similar level comparing to the baseline.
+`aroma` was the second best overall, however, it performed on a similar level compared to the baseline.

 ```{code-cell}
 data_long = data['modularity'].reset_index().melt(id_vars=id_vars, value_name='Mean modularity quality (a.u.)')